Majaa Talkies: Special episodes and spin-offs

+Broadcast

+The show broadcasts on Saturdays and Sundays on Colors Kannada at 8:00 PM IST.
+All episodes are also available online in full length on the official YouTube channel of Colors Kannada and the online streaming platform Voot after the original airing.
+Since Colors Kannada launched the HD simulcast version of the channel on 1 May 2016, Majaa Talkies is also available in HD format.
+Episode 124 was the first episode to be aired in HD.

 Awards and nominations

 Sponsorships

 The show had numerous sponsors from the launch.
 The usual pattern followed included a primary and a secondary sponsor for the show.
 For few episodes, the show even grabbed two secondary sponsors when the viewership was at its peak.